PHASED RE-ENTRY PLAN

 The following guidelines and procedures have been established to create an atmosphere of caring for our members, visitors, and staff so that we may hopefully minimize the opportunity to pass contagious diseases among those who attend worship services, and slowly reacclimate ourselves to being with fellow worshippers.

-Starting June 28th, we will be in Phase 2 of our Phased Re-entry Plan.
+We are currently in Phase 2 of our Phased Re-entry Plan.

 For a printable PDF version, click here: Phased Re-entry Plan Graphic.